 ○ Cross Validation and Parameter Tuning

-Project work be supplemented by interleaved instruction in the various aspects of software project management.
-Students will be exposed to issues ranging from agile development, to project planning and control, to stakeholder management, to reliability/availability/maintainability/safety, to life cycle management, to programme management framed in the lean start-up context.
+In addition, attendees will be exposed to project management, covering issues ranging from agile development, to project planning and control, to stakeholder management, to RAMS (Reliability, Availability, Maintainability, and Safety), to life cycle management, to programme management framed in the lean start-up context.

-This phase will culminate in a Demo Day where students will present their work to industry partners from the venture capital and software engineering communities.
+The course will culminate in a Demo Day where attendees will present their work to industry partners from the venture capital and software engineering communities.

 Attend coding classes taught by true experts working in the industry.
 Get practical instructions and interact with these practitioners during the classes.